 DO YOU LIKE OUR CONTENT?
 Help us keep the site alive.

-Keeping this website up to date —from researching routes, testing accommodations and writing each guide
+Keeping this website up to date — from researching routes, testing accommodations, writing each guide

 If any of our tips are useful to you and you’re thinking of getting discounted travel insurance,

-book a hotel, book your flights, use Remitly, etc… We appreciate you doing it through our links.
+book a hotel or flights, use Remitly, etc., we really appreciate you doing it through our links.

 • You pay exactly the same (sometimes even less thanks to our discounts).